The Long Island serial killer's dump site

 All of the victims had been asphyxiated.
 There were also signs that they had been kept for a while and tortured.

 Although these were the first victims to be found, they were not the first to go missing.
-In fact, this was his "freshest" burial site, so to speak.
+In fact, this was his "freshest" site, so to speak.

 His decision to dump the remains of four victims in the exact same area seems to be a deviation from his earlier behavior.